Self-hosted WordPress.

 How to get started with self-hosted WordPress

 The following process is just a general summary of the steps involved.
-It will get you in the right direction just fine, but if you need more guidance, feel free to check out this detailed guide of ours: 👉 How to Make a WordPress Website: Step-by-Step Guide for Beginners.
+It will get you in the right direction just fine, but if you need more guidance, feel free to check out this detailed guide of ours: 👉 How to make a WordPress website.

 1. Choose a web host